 DAY 3: YANAHUARA-MIRADOR DE YANAHUARA- OLLANTAYTAMBO

 Today we will wake up at approximately 7 a.m.
 After breakfast we will continue our hike downhill along a path where you can observe the process of making the traditional Inca drink Chicha and are welcome to try.
 As we walk through this area you will pass by fruit trees noticing a change in microclimate and the difference in cultivation from that of the mountains.
 In this area the people of the Sacred Valley are surrounded by farms consisting of corn, quinoa, kiwi, peaches, avocados and other types of fruits.
 We continue the trail ascending to Yanahuara lookout where we can see an impressive view of the Sacred Valley.
 After we will descend to our lunch point that has been prepared by our chef.
-Here we say goodbye to the team as we take a bus to Ollantaytambo in order to take a train at 12.58 p.m. to Aguas Calientes, which will take around two hours.
+Here we say goodbye to the team as we take a bus to Ollantaytambo in order to take a train from this town to Aguas Calientes, which will take around two hours.

 DAY 4: MACHU PICCHU-OLLANTAYTAMBO-CUSCO